-Wyoming Food for Thought Project's newest project, our first Free Store, will open its doors for our Grand Opening this Saturday, August 11, from 2:00-5:00pm at the old Roosevelt High School in north Casper, 140 East K Street.
+Wyoming Food for Thought Project's newest project, our first Free Store, is currently open every Thursday from Noon-2pm at the old Roosevelt High School in north Casper, 140 East K Street.
 We will also serve free hot dogs and hamburgers and food from the Food for Thought Urban Farm.

 EVERYONE is welcome and encouraged to participate.
 You can donate things you don't need/use anymore and/or take home what you need.